frontend-application-development-uw22/week7-assignment/final-project.md

 - Create /activites and /topics pages for filtering
 - Add Google map API to /{state}, /actitivies, and /topics pages
 - Set up carousel on /{state}/{park-name}/ page
+- Create user authentication to allow for "favoriting" parks
 - Testing / PropTypes

 ## Plan